Physical Therapy For Bursitis In Your Hips

 Weakness or injury in your hip muscles often contributes to hip bursitis.

-Your physical therapist can identify underlying muscular issues that might play a role in your pain.
+Your physical therapist can identify underlying muscular challenges that might play a role in your pain.

 They can do this by adjusting your posture, assessing your movement, and testing the strength of various muscles.